Is a Correction Looming Ahead for Bank of America Corporation (BAC)

-Bank of America Corporation (NYSE:BAC) went down by -2.34% from its latest closing price compared to the recent 1-year high of $43.49.
-The company’s stock price has collected -5.29% of loss in the last five trading sessions.
-MarketWatch.com reported on 07/16/21 that As inflation surges, BlackRock’s iShares investment strategy pro says clients ‘confounded by the move in interest rates’
+Bank of America Corporation (NYSE:BAC) went down by -0.68% from its latest closing price compared to the recent 1-year high of $43.49.
+The company’s stock price has collected -0.58% of loss in the last five trading sessions.
+Barron’s reported on 07/24/21 that 5 Companies That Raised Their Dividends This Week

 >> 7 Top Picks for the Post-Pandemic Economy <<